 A bachelor’s degree on an average term across Australia can cost around $7,900, (41,368.09 CNY, INR 40,1190) according to Dr. Kirby.
 While annually a bachelor’s degree costs, AU$15,000 (US$11,750) to AU$33,000 (US$25,800).
 Post graduate programs are AU$20,000 (US$15,650) to $37,000 (US$28,900) and PHD programs are AU$14,000 (US$10,950) to $37,000 (US$28,900).

 Scholarships are another reason for Australia being one of the most popular study abroad destinations.
 Scholarships imply covering tuition fees, one semester’s extension and scholarship amount levied up to AUD$10,000.
 So if you’re looking to cut costs, it’s worth assessing which Australian student scholarships are on offer!
 The selection criteria tends to differ depending on home country, academic merit, closing dates and financial support.

-Studying abroad in Australia can be one of the most interesting decisions you could take as a student, pursuing higher education and greener pastures with Kangaroos to hop alongside.
-With high quality degrees on offer from globally recognised universities along with employment opportunities while you study, Australia allows you to enjoy your studies while chilling in the rich Australian culture, beautiful landscapes and wildlife.
+Studying abroad in Australia can be one of the most interesting decisions you could take as a student, pursuing higher education and greener pastures with Kangaroos hopping alongside.
+With high quality degrees on offer from globally recognised universities, and employment opportunities while studying, Australia allows you to enjoy your studies while chilling in the rich Australian culture, beautiful landscapes and wildlife.